business-science/gpu_accelerated_forecasting_modeltime_gluonts/README.md

 This is a short demonstration of __GPU-Accelerated Deep Learning for Time Series__ that was part of the presentation, _"The Future of Time Series | Rise of the High-Performance Forecasting System"_.
 Video and all supporting contents are provided as part of [Learning Labs PRO, Lab 53](https://university.business-science.io/p/learning-labs-pro).

+- 7 forecasts were created using a single GluonTS Model
+- This is a demonstration of the scalability that can be accomplished as we could implement the same process to traing 1000s of time series.

 ## Modeltime GluonTS

 This presentation showcases `modeltime.gluonts` (an R package used for deep learning forecasting with GluonTS as a forecasting backend).
 The [Modeltime GluonTS Documentation](https://business-science.github.io/modeltime.gluonts/) can be found here.
 Modeltime GluonTS is part of the [Modeltime Ecosystem](https://business-science.github.io/modeltime/), a series of R Packages that provide scalable forecasting workflow and infrastructure.